dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Evaluating

+Take some example context window and use the model to predict the next word.

-Compute the [perplexity](https://huggingface.co/docs/transformers/perplexity) of your model on the validation set.
+Then compute the [perplexity](https://huggingface.co/docs/transformers/perplexity) of your model on the validation set.

 **Hint**: the perplexity is `exp` applied to the mean of the negative log probability of each token.
 The cross-entropy loss can be practical here, since it computes the mean negative log probability.